kubic71/kubic71.github.io/_posts/2021-04-21-weird_is_good.md

 Don't shame and shut down somebody else just because you don't understand his point.
 Listen and try to appreciate his different perspective.
 Ask questions if you still have difficulty understanding.
 Having different life goals is perfectly okay.
 Different goals will inevitably result in different opinions.
 Different life experiences are just like priors in [Bayesian probabilistic reasoning](https://en.wikipedia.org/wiki/Bayesian_inference).
 Using the same valid logic, different priors will result in different conclusions.
 We may disagree simply because we have different priors, so maybe when listenning to other people, we should try to judge their beliefs through the eyes of their priors.

 ## Order is the default
 Humans like rules.
 It makes their life easier.
 They don't have to think anytime they do something.
 They have to use their [System 2](https://suebehaviouraldesign.com/kahneman-fast-slow-thinking/) only once when devising the rule.
 Following it is easy and much more unconsious.
 Thinking from [first principles](https://en.wikipedia.org/wiki/First_principle) requires much more mental energy and is hard and painful.
 Therefore we try our best to avoid it and naturally gravitate towards order.
-This natural tendency has to be consiously fought and challenged with a little bit of chaos, with a little bit of "wierd".
+This natural tendency has to be consiously fought and challenged with a little bit of chaos, with a little bit of "weird".
 From time to time we have to get out of our comfort zone and re-evaluate our systems.
 This point is nicely summed up by [Jim Keller's point about chaotic mind being a feature, not a bug](https://www.youtube.com/watch?v=FxZDqrAI-O8)